stevenfoncken/stevenfoncken/README.md

 Initially, I took RC cars apart to understand how they worked (I didn't put them back together, of course).

-Then at age of 11 I started "developing" software and after many years (of learning, learning and learning) I called it my profession.
+Then, at age of `11`, I started "developing" software and after many years (of learning, learning and learning) I called it my profession.

 ## Languages and Tools (selection)